woleet/woleet.id-server/README.md

 # Architecture

-Woleet.ID Server is made of a Node.js server and a Angular/Material client web application.
+Woleet.ID Server is made of a Node.js server and a Angular/Material client web app.

 **Angular/Material client web app**